wakazchen/prompts-and-support-files/README.md

 (5) Entity disambiguation.py: This file contains the prompts and Python code for entity disambiguation.

 (6) Primary Lung Cancer Surgical Clinical Pathway Form.pdf: This is the form for the national standard clinical pathway for non-small cell lung cancer.

+**The original data is in the format of PDF electronic medical records, which cannot be directly used for tasks such as named entity recognition.
+Therefore, the original data needs to be first converted into a text format (txt) that can be recognized.
+The data used in the code is all text data processed from the format conversion, not the original electronic medical record text.**